diegostamigni/Rest.CometChat/README.md

  * ApiKey
  * Region

-Because this config is strickly dependant on your project, you are supposed to inherit from this contract and provide an implementaion upon service construction.
+Because this config is strictly dependant on your project, you are supposed to inherit from this contract and provide an implementation upon service construction.

 ### Examples